 Updated 10/21/21: With the “Unleashed” October event in the rear view mirror, we don’t expect any more events in 2021, with the possible exception of developer awards or Apple Music awards, neither of which are product-focused events for the general public.
 We have updated this guide with a preview of what we might expect in 2022.

 Apple doesn’t often participate in big industry-wide events like CES or E3.
 The most valuable company in the world holds its own events, thank you very much.
-Several times a year, Apple invites the press and industry professionals out to a theater to hear all about its latest products and services.
+Several times a year, Apple invites the press and industry professionals out to a theater (or a computer screen) to hear all about its latest products and services.
 Apple calls these “Special Events,” and streams them online to its millions of fans.

 There’s also WWDC, Apple’s Worldwide Developer Conference, a multi-day event in the middle of the year focused on sessions for developers, helping them make the most out of the latest Apple tools and products.
 It kicks off with a big keynote that serves to announce new products (typically the latest versions of iOS and macOS, as well as a few hardware products).